open-contracting-extensions/ocds_enquiry_extension/README.md

 Where possible, the recommended approach is to:

-* Make release with a `tenderUpdate` release tag for every new question or batch of questions received, providing an enquiries array with each of the questions in;
+* Make release with a 'tenderUpdate' release tag for every new question or batch of questions received, providing an enquiries array with each of the questions in;
-* Make a release with a `tenderUpdate` release tag when the answers to the questions are provided, updating the earlier enquiries array so each entry now contains both a question and an answer;
+* Make a release with a 'tenderUpdate' release tag when the answers to the questions are provided, updating the earlier enquiries array so each entry now contains both a question and an answer;

 This approach will enable third-party applications to watch for releases that provide answers to questions, and will support procurement monitors in reviewing the way in which questions are being answered.